minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-searching-in-the-dark.md

   thumb:
 ---

+Dog really gets to use its nose when searching in the dark.

 Nose work is very efficient way to drain a dog's energy.
 In the autumn and winter we have long dark nights here in Finland.
 Sometimes when it’s dark outside I turn the lights out and just sprinkle the kibbles on the floor and let Miki use his nose to sniff out where the kibbles are.

 When I sprinkle about half a cup of kibbles on the floor, it takes Miki about 3 minutes to find them all.